Adam McCann, Financial Writer

 Yes, you can get a personal loan with a credit score of 550.
 You could consider getting a secured personal loan, applying for an unsecured personal loan with a co-signer, borrowing from family and friends, and checking with local credit unions which usually have a lower requirement over credit score.

 It’s very difficult to get an unsecured personal loan with a credit score under 550 on your own, without the help of a co-signer whose credit score is higher.
 Even the loans with the most lenient approval standards require a credit score of 580.
 The personal loans with the lowest minimum credit score requirements are from LendingPoint (580+ score required) and Avant (600+).

 So pursuing one of these alternative methods can help increase your chances of getting the funding you need.

 One of the best ways to get a personal loan with a credit score under 550 is to get a secured personal loan.
-A secured personal loan requires collateral.
+This type of personal loan requires collateral.
 So you’ll have to put something of value on the line – money in an account or certificate of deposit, for example – that the lender can keep if you default.
 But your odds of approval will be high, since there’s little risk to the lender.